ewilliams0305/kangaroo/README.md

 In order to prevent port or dns exhaustion the scan depends on a `Func<HttpClient>`.
 You can use this function to create an http client pool, leverage the http client factory, or simply return a new client.
 Each query will request a client and dispose of the client afterwards.

+A default factory is provided in the library if no function is provided.

 ```csharp
  var scanner = config
     .WithInterface(adapter)